<?xml version="1.0" encoding="utf-8"?>

 <id>tag:dreamwidth.org,2009-05-01:173298:217824</id>

-<link rel="alternate" type="text/html" href="http://sistermagpie.dreamwidth.org/217824.html"/>
+<link rel="alternate" type="text/html" href="https://sistermagpie.dreamwidth.org/217824.html"/>

-<link rel="self" type="text/xml" href="http://sistermagpie.dreamwidth.org/data/atom/?itemid=217824"/>
+<link rel="self" type="text/xml" href="https://sistermagpie.dreamwidth.org/data/atom/?itemid=217824"/>

 <title>The Ships We Sail</title>